 The main screen of the thick client GUI is shown in Figure 1 above.
 After logon, the main screen is displayed.
-A call to SDECIDX GETREC with subsequesnt calls to SDEC ARGET, SDEC WLGET, SDEC RECGET and SDEC REQGET RPCs is made to populate the Request Management (RM) Grid.
+A call to SDECIDX GETREC with subsequent calls to SDEC ARGET, SDEC WLGET, SDEC RECGET and SDEC REQGET RPCs is made to populate the Request Management (RM) Grid.

 The principal sections of this screen are as follows (letters refer to the markings in the figure):